Electronic Filing System (EFS) Summary of Filing Procedures

 twice a year.

-Just like with your personal IRS 1040 form, you must file your taxes, on
+Just like with your personal IRS 1040 form, you must file your tax statement, on

 time, even if you don't owe any money.
 Although the SLA prepares and